guybedford/es-module-shims/README.md

 ### Import Maps
 * The import maps specification is under active development and will change, all of the current specification features are implemented, but the edge cases are not currently fully handled.
 These will be refined as the specification and reference implementation continue to develop.

-### Web Assembly
-* In order for Web Assembly to execute in the module graph as a blob: URL we need to use `new WebAssembly.Instance` for synchronous execution, but this has a 4KB size limit in Chrome and Firefox which will throw for larger binaries.
-There is no known workaround currently.
-Tracking in https://github.com/guybedford/es-module-shims/issues/1.
-* Exports are snapshotted on execution.
-Unexecuted circular dependencies will be snapshotted as empty imports.
-This matches the [current integration plans for Web Assembly](https://github.com/WebAssembly/esm-integration/).

 ## Inspiration